NordicPlayground/nRF52-ADC-examples/saadc_low_power/README.md

     2) Low power can only be obtained when UART_PRINTING_ENABLED is not defined.
 If the UART is enabled, it will add around 700uA current consumption.
     3) Enable DCDC converter at startup with `NRF_POWER->DCDCEN = 1;`
     4) Use RTC instead of TIMER periperal.
 That will save ~300uA.
-- **Oversampling ->** This reduces SAADC noise level, especially for higher SAADC resolutions, see https://devzone.nordicsemi.com/question/83938/nrf52832-saadc-sampling/?answer=84158#post-id-84158   Configured with the SAADC_OVERSAMPLE constant.
+- **Oversampling ->** This reduces SAADC noise level, especially for higher SAADC resolutions, see https://devzone.nordicsemi.com/f/nordic-q-a/14583/nrf52832-saadc-sampling/55670#55670   Configured with the SAADC_OVERSAMPLE constant.
 - **BURST mode ->** Burst mode can be combined with oversampling, which makes the SAADC sample all oversamples as fast as it can with one SAMPLE task trigger.
 Set the SAADC_BURST_MODE constant to enable BURST mode.
 - **Offset Calibration ->** SAADC needs to be occasionally calibrated.
-The desired calibration interval depends on the expected temperature change rate, see the nRF52832 PS/nRF52840 OPS for more information.
+The desired calibration interval depends on the expected temperature change rate, see the nRF52832 PS/nRF52840 PS for more information.
 The calibration interval can be adjusted with configuring the SAADC_CALIBRATION_INTERVAL constant.

 The SAADC sample result is printed on UART using the NRF_LOG module.
-To see the UART output, a UART terminal (e.g. Realterm or Termite) can be configured on your PC with the UART configuration set in the uart_config function, which is also described in the SAADC example documentation -> http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v13.0.0/nrf_dev_saadc_example.html?cp=4_0_0_4_4_28
+To see the UART output, a UART terminal (e.g. Realterm or Termite) can be configured on your PC with the UART configuration set in the uart_config function, which is also described in the SAADC example documentation -> https://www.nordicsemi.com/en/DocLib/Content/SDK_Doc/nRF5_SDK/v15-2-0/nrf_dev_saadc_example

-Indicators on the nRF52-DK/nRF52840-PDK board:
+Indicators on the nRF52-DK/nRF52840-DK board:
 - LED1: SAADC Sampling triggered
 - LED2: SAADC sampling buffer full and event received
 - LED3: SAADC Offset calibration complete